 Pre-order your copy of SEEDS, MOLD Magazine Issue 05 here for a pre-order price of $18.
-Expected ship date is March 1.
+Cover photography by Studio Romain Lenancker for MOLD Magazine.
+Expected ship date is March 22.

 The precarity of 2020 feels like a referendum on our collective futures.
 In a moment of deep spiritual, ecological and political crisis, where the immutability of truth has been slowly and deliberately eroded by demagogues, a pandemic is disproportionately ravaging BIPOC and migrant communities, and a global uprising is fomenting on our streets against oppressive systems of colonialism and white supremacy, I am calmed by the words of the writer Arundhati Roy who reminded us that this moment “is a portal, a gateway between one world and the next.”

 When we first conceived of the theme of this issue, SEEDS, in 2018, no one could have predicted that its creation would be accompanied by this past year’s rush of pandemic-inspired interest in planting seeds of one’s own.
 In times of uncertainty our ancestors have also turned to seeds—stowing them away with the hope of seeking out new, more fertile ground.
 A seed is an ark of intelligence that contains all the information and resources it needs to flourish.
 This issue honors the seed keepers of the past and the present, and their seeds.